Brian Victoria: Vietnam era

+Upon returning to the United States, these reflections contributed to his decision to formally declare himself a conscientious objector, believing he could not participate in armed conflict.
+As a member of the Methodist Church, he received support in making this decision based on personal conscience.

+Seeking an alternative to military service, Victoria moved to Japan in 1961 as a short-term missionary.
+While there, he became involved in anti-war efforts, including counseling U.S. military personnel stationed at Yokosuka Naval Base who opposed the Vietnam War.
+It was during this time in Japan, he encountered works on Zen Buddhism.
+His activism eventually led to legal challenges, and his deportation from Japan, after which he continued advocating for pacifism and human rights.

 Affiliation

 Victoria has taught Japanese language and culture at the University of Nebraska at Omaha, Creighton University, and Bucknell University in the United States and lectured in the Department of Asian Languages and Literatures at the University of Auckland.
-He was a Senior Lecturer in the Centre in Asian Studies at the University of Adelaide in South Australia.
-He has also been Yehan Numata Distinguished Visiting Professor, Buddhist Studies at the University of Hawaii-Manoa in Honolulu.
+He was a senior lecturer in the Centre in Asian Studies at the University of Adelaide in South Australia.
+He has also been Yehan Numata Distinguished Visiting Professor, Buddhist Studies at the University of Hawaiʻi at Mānoa in Honolulu.

-From 2005 to 2013, he was a professor of Japanese Studies and director of the Antioch Education Abroad “Japan and Its Buddhist Traditions Program” at Antioch University in Yellow Springs, OH.
-Since 2013, he a Fellow at Oxford Centre for Buddhist Studies at the University of Oxford and a Visiting Research Fellow at the International Research Center for Japanese Studies in Kyoto.
+From 2005 to 2013, he was a professor of Japanese studies and director of the Antioch Education Abroad “Japan and Its Buddhist Traditions Program” at Antioch University in Yellow Springs, OH.
+Since 2013, he is a Fellow at the Oxford Centre for Buddhist Studies at the University of Oxford and a visiting research fellow at the International Research Center for Japanese Studies in Kyoto.

 Zen at War

 First published in 1997, Zen at War is based on the work of Japanese scholars and Victoria's own studies of original Japanese documents.
 It describes the influence of state policy on Japanese Buddhism before and during WWII and conversely the influence of Zen philosophy on the Japanese military.
 The book has been hailed as a major contribution to a previously unexamined aspect of Japanese religious history, and criticized for imposing anachronistic values when evaluating the words and deeds of the time.

-Criticisms

-There are a number of criticisms directed at Victoria's methodology in critiquing a number of individuals.
-Most prominently in Zen at War, but also in subsequent articles.
-The criticisms have focused on Victoria's portrayals of D. T. Suzuki, Kōdō Sawaki, and Tsunesaburō Makiguchi.

-Henry Schliff of the University of Colorado, in reviewing the essay compilation Buddhist Warfare, cites the methodology of Victoria's essay, “A Buddhological Critique of 'Soldier-Zen' in Wartime Japan", as the one major flaw in the book:
+The work was followed by others exploring the same theme, such as "Zen Terror in Prewar Japan" (2020).